22 real problems catalogued · New problems added weekly

 1. 1.Search the topic in Reddit search

-2. 2.Find the 2-3 most relevant subreddits
+2. 2.Find the 2 to 3 most relevant subreddits

-3. 3.Sort by Top / This Month or Top / This Year
+3. 3.Sort by Top, This Month or Top, This Year

 4. 4.Look for posts with 50+ upvotes and comments like "same problem here"